uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 In-class exercises during a lab session must be turned in before **12:00:00 the *first* Friday** after the lab session takes place.
 The deadline for a homework assignment will be set in its description when being announced.
 Lab exercise and homework assignment turned in late will be docked 10 percentage points per day late.

 For some or all lab exercises and homework assignments, reference solutions will be presented to the class after the deadlines.
-The solutions will typically be presented during the class on the Tuesday after an assignment is due.
+The solutions will typically be presented during the class on the Thursday after an assignment is due.
 Under no circumstances will late work be accepted after the solution has been presented to the class.

 #### Penalty-free late days